Supply Chain Management

 Request for Agreement with the Sustainability Procurement Policy

-In FY2022, we shared our Sustainability Procurement Policy with suppliers who account for 70% of our procurement value, and obtained agreement from 85% of them.
-Furthermore, we also shared our Sustainability Procurement Policy with 80% of our subcontractors and received agreement from all of them.
+In FY2024, we shared our Sustainability Procurement Policy with suppliers who account for 98.0% of our procurement amount, and obtained agreement from 85.3% of them.
+Furthermore, we shared our Sustainability Procurement Policy with 100% of our on-site contractors and received agreement from all of them.

 *1: We have established the following as our tracking indicators for key sustainability issues by the end of FY2030.